SpokeyWheeler/informix-text-exporter/README.md

 **Configuration of the Exporter:**

 This JSON file is called `config.json` and needs to be in the `informix-text-exporter` directory.
-The content is a key value pair describing the path to the node exporter textfile collector directory.
+The content is a key-value pair describing the path to the node exporter textfile collector directory.
+The key is called `textfile_path` and the default path in Linux is `/var/lib/node_exporter/textfile_collector`.

 **Static Labels:**